News & Industry Affairs

 - Cargo Screening on behalf of certain clients.

-AASA is active in working with ACS, ACSA and the member airlines in provision of these services at the highest international standards in compliance with ICAO SARPS and Civil Aviation Regulations.
+AASA is active in working with ACS, ACSA and the member airlines in provision of these services at the highest international standards in compliance with the International Civil Aviation Authority (ICAO) Standards and Recommended Practices (SARPS) and Civil Aviation Regulations.

 Other operational matters